1. Introduction

 3. Official Statements & Initial Findings

-The Rale police department was first on the spot and later confirmed that the deceased was an employee of the store.
+The Raleigh police department was first on the scene and later confirmed that the deceased was an employee of the store.
 In its initial conclusions, the police said there was no evidence of playing dishonesty, and that the possibility of death was the result of a medical emergency.

-Food Lion issued a statement expressing condolences to the family and confirmed his cooperation with the officials.
+Food Lion issued a statement expressing condolences to the family and confirmed its cooperation with the officials.
 The grocery series states:

 “We are very sad about the loss of a valuable colleague.
-Our hearts go out for our family, friends and colleagues during this difficult time.”
+Our hearts go out to our family, friends and colleagues during this difficult time.”

-In addition to the police, it is expected to review the case of Vocational Safety and Health Administration (OSHA), as is standard in the ambience related to the workplace.
+In addition to the police, it is expected to review the case with the Occupational Safety and Health Administration (OSHA), as is standard in workplace-related matters.

 4. Medical / Forensic Perspective